 Our Board of Directors is committed to sound and effective corporate governance practices.
-The Company's management and our Board of Directors reviewed our corporate governance practices in light of the Sarbanes-Oxley Act of 2002 and the revised listing requirements of the NASDAQ Global Stock Market (the "NASDAQ").
+The Company's management and our Board of Directors reviewed our corporate governance practices in light of the Sarbanes-Oxley Act of 2002.
 Based on that review, the Board of Directors maintains codes of ethics and conduct, corporate governance guidelines, committee charters, complaint procedures for accounting and auditing matters and an Audit Committee pre-approval policy.
+Although the Company is not listed on the NASDAQ Global Stock Market (the "NASDAQ"), it has modeled its corporate governance practices after the listing requirements of the NASDAQ.